Conceived and directed by Novi_sad

 • Sound analysis on recordings, transformation of the results and application of data from stock market crashes by Novi_sad

-• Produced by Novi_sad, November 2007 – February 2009
+• Produced by Novi_sad, November 2007 – February 2012

-• Original audio and compositions from:
+• Original audio from:

-» Richard Chartier | U.S [www.3particles.com]
+» Richard Chartier | U.S.A. [www.3particles.com]

-» CM von Hausswolff | Sweden [www.cmvonhausswolff.net]
+» Carl Michael von Hausswolff | Sweden [www.cmvonhausswolff.net]

 » Jacob Kirkegaard | Denmark [www.fonik.dk]